 Unlike the last two Florida flight schools, this mid-sized public institution offers two programs for future pilots and instructors.
-One is the 63-credit AS in Professional Pilot Science, wherein graduates can earn FAA commercial pilot certification for single- and multi-engine aircraft and Instrument Rating.
-They can also use it to obtain optional flight certifications.
+One is the 63-credit AS in Professional Pilot Science, wherein graduates learn to fly and earn FAA commercial pilot certification for single- and multi-engine aircraft and Instrument Rating.
+They can also use it to obtain additional optional flight certifications.

 Another is the BS in Aerospace Sciences Major in Professional Pilot.
-As a more extensive program, graduates would be able to advance in their careers or get promoted to air captains.
-They can also qualify for corporation, private and commercial airline, air ambulance, air support, and military pilot jobs.
+With this more extensive program, graduates would be able to advance in their careers or get promoted to air captains.
+They can also qualify for corporate, private, and commercial airline, air ambulance, air support, and military pilot jobs.